 You might have questions about dads and breastfeeding.
 What should new dads expect in the first months of their newborn's life and what can they do to help their partners?
 We have answers and some tips for new fathers to keep in mind as their family grows.

 The first 40 days after birth are a fragile and hectic time.
 New mothers need lots of support.
-Here are some things you can do.
+Here are some things new dads can do.

 - Arrange for help.
 In some cultures, the early weeks are seen as distinct.
 Mothers are kept apart from others so they can focus on the baby.
 All chores are done for them.
 After this time, mother receives public praise for a job well done.
 In these cultures, few mothers get the baby blues.
 The more you can make the first 40 days like this, the better.

 - Learn about breastfeeding.
 It is easy to support your partner when you believe in what she’s doing.
-Do your reading.
+Do your reading on both new dads and breastfeeding and general info.
 She’ll love you for it!

 - Know that breastfeeding saves big money.
 During baby’s first year, you save about $2,000 in formula and $300-400 in healthcare costs.

 - Limit visitors.
 What your partner needs most now is rest, help, and time with your baby.
 If you allow some visitors, be sure they are there to help and support her choices.
 If not, delay their visit or keep it short.
 Others can easily upset her now, so surround her only with supporters.
 Avoid visitors she wants to clean and cook for.